-How to be more eco-friendly in 2020
+How to live greener and be more eco-friendly in 2021

 Ride your bike more!
 This is a simple answer to the question of how to be environmentally friendly, isn’t it?